yasmine-mustafa-web/CMDweb-/README.md

-#CMDweb
+# CMDweb

 It is a hobbyist website for a company called codeify modern development is leadered by one of my friends.

-#Tech stack: I used HTML and CSS.
+# Tech stack: I used HTML and CSS.

-#feautres:
+# Feautres:

 It allows you to know alot about the company see their services and more